migaid/migaid.github.io/menu/english.md

 **Come to the main train stations of Budapest** where you can find our volunteers (usually wearing a pin with the Migration Aid logo) and join them giving food, drinks and information to arriving refugees.
 Even if you only have an hour, it would be very helpful, especially if you speak any languages that the refugees might speak!

+# How can I help?

+**You can make donations, or you can volunteer.**

+# Donations

+{% include alert warning='Currently we are only accepting blankets, matresses, yoga mats, sleeping bags, raincoats and torches, which are accepted at the Mozsár steet storage.' %}

 {% include alert warning='ATTENTION!
 THE RECEPTION OF DONATIONS IS TEMPORARILY SUSPENDED IN OUR CENTRAL STORAGE AND IN THE TRANZIT ZONES!
-PLEASE, DO NOT BRING/SEND DONATIONS TO THESE LOCATIONS UNTIL FURHTER NOTICE!' %}
+PLEASE, DO NOT BRING/SEND DONATIONS TO THESE LOCATIONS UNTIL FURTHER NOTICE!
+WE WILL REOPEN OUR STORAGES VERY SOON!' %}

 We are incredibly moved by the generous amount of donations we have received recently from you for the asylum seekers.
 However, we received so much that our storage rooms are already full, and at the same time we are aware of a large amount of online orders that will arrive in the next few days.
 We are trying our best to sort and distribute the goods that we received from you among the asylum seekers in need.
 At the same time, we would like to ask you to **NOT TO BRING ANYTHING** either to Verseny street, Kálvária square, nor to any of the Tranzit Areas until further notice, when our storage will have been reduced.
 We will be able to supply the Tranzit Areas from the central storage for the next couple of days.